AlaskaAirlines/WebCoreStyleSheets/.github/CODE_OF_CONDUCT.md

-# Orion Design Tokens Code of Conduct
+# Auro Design Tokens Code of Conduct

 ## Our Pledge